IG Metall: International relations

 IG Metall is a member of the German Trade Union Confederation (Deutscher Gewerkschaftsbund, DGB).
-IGM is also a member of some international union umbrella organisations, including the European Metalworkers' Federation (EMF) and the IndustriALL Global Union.
+IGM is also a member of some international union umbrella organisations, including IndustriALL – European Trade Union and the IndustriALL Global Union.

 In 2015, IG Metall and the U.S. United Automobile Workers (UAW) announced that they would deepen their partnership and set up an office in Tennessee to boost labor rights at German automakers and their suppliers based in the United States.

 metall magazine

 The IGM magazine, metallzeitung, has existed since 1949.
 In 2005 it had a circulation of over 2 million.
 There are 12 issues per year.